MarColnaghi/StereoStimulus/README.md

 Prompt `StimGen` in the command window and select the desired stimulus from the list.
 Stimulus parameters can be changed directly from the GUI.

 **StereoBarNoRotation**

-StereoBarNoRotation employs a random dot stereogram (RDS) to present a bar with fixed dimensions (Height and Width) moving along the two main axes.
+StereoBarNoRotation explois a random dot stereogram (RDS) to present a bar with fixed dimensions (Height and Width) moving along the two main axes.
 Number and size of dots can be modified accordingly to hardware capacity, as well as displacement difference between the two images.
-For our experiment's purpose, two
+For our experiment's purpose, two servomotors are employed to shut the lenses of the 3D glasses depending on trial type (line 110 to 122 for more information).

+## 3D Glasses control